500,000 books have made it to children in Onslow County

 “Some of these books have now turned over time and time again in our community through our placement of little free libraries.
 And it’s always a wonderful thing to see one of Dolly’s books coming to us gently used, we would like it to be really used even more, but gently used so that we can turn it over in the community,” said Rochelle.

-Rochelle says not only does this increase literacy, but it also helps to combat other issues some children may go through.
+Rochelle said not only does this increase literacy, but it also helps to combat other issues some children may go through.